woo3004/startup/README.md

 The fact that many people can work on same projects at their own developement environment, and just push and pull the changes we've made is so fascinating!

 # Jonghyuk Lee's Note
+I think it's fascinating to see how I can save and load my code from the website.
+And with git and Github, I can work with other people when I'm not with them.